ShanaDart73/escapeApp/lib/lanWangJiVsAlcohol/chapters/chapter6.md

 He then thought, “This should be his right hand.
 He uses these fingers to pluck at the strings of his guqin.”

-Wèi WúXiàn then felt Lán WàngJī’s hands gradually moving towards his chest, and gently rubbing his nipples, and then, his hands slid down and explored his manhood.
+Wèi WúXiàn then felt Lán WàngJī’s hands gradually sliding to his chest and gently rubbing his nipples before they slid down to explore his manhood.

 Soon after, Wèi WúXiàn’s breathing quickened, his chest began to move up and down rapidly.
 He then lowered his head and looked down.